jroesch/jroesch.github.io/about_content.md

 I am interested in designing new tools for building and reasoning about critical software.

-I currently am working on a couple different project.
-Most recently I have been working on verified compilers for adversarial environments, in particular eBPF in the Linux kernel.
+I currently am working on a couple different projects.
+Most recently I have been constructing verified compilers for adversarial environments, in particular one for eBPF in the Linux kernel.
 I am also writing a native code generator for the [Lean](leanprover.github.io) programming language and theorem prover.
-When time permits I try and contribute patches to [Rust](https://www.rust-lang.org/).
+When time permits I attempt to contribute to [Rust](https://www.rust-lang.org/).

 I was previously at the
 [University of California Santa Barbara](https://www.cs.ucsb.edu/)